-The square was once an inlet that reached the bay.
+St. Stephen’s Square was once an inlet that reached the bay.
 It was filled with earth and paved with stone, covering 4500 square meters.
 From the square, you can see most of the town.
-The residential parts of the historic town are along the slopes to the north while the cathedral is to the east.
+The residential parts of the historic town are along the slopes to the north, while the cathedral is to the east.

-The square is flanked with medieval-era buildings that now house restaurants, museums, and cafes.
-This is one of the most crowded areas on the island and a great spot to eat, rest and people watch.
+The square is flanked by medieval-era buildings that now house restaurants, museums, and cafes.
+This is one of the most crowded areas on the island and a great spot to eat, rest, and people-watch.

 View ancient artwork at St. Stephen’s Cathedral